 The process model begins with storage of the raw milk in the plant silos after delivery from the farms and ends with cold storage of the packaged milk prior to shipment.
 All stages of production – from milk reception to cold storage of the packaged milk – are included in the model analysis.
-A representative flow chart of the fluid milk process is given in Figure 3 in Appendix 1.
+A representative flow chart of the fluid milk process is given in FIGURE 3 in Appendix 1.
 The process includes steps for receiving and storage, separation, homogenization, pasteurization, cooling, holding, filling and packaging, and refrigeration.
-Table 2 gives an overview of some of the key unit operations and settings in the process model.
+TABLE 2 gives an overview of some of the key unit operations and settings in the process model.

 Milk Reception and Storage